 While they may be enjoying a new surge of popularity, the concept of annuities dates back to early Rome, when citizens would make a lump-sum payment to a contract called an annua in exchange for income payments received once a year for the rest of their lives.

 Immediate Annuities vs. Deferred Annuities

 When it comes to how they are purchased, there are two types of annuities: immediate annuities and deferred annuities.
 Immediate annuities will begin paying a stream of income within a year of their purchase.
 They are best for retirees who want to receive payouts right away.

 Deferred annuities are better for people who are still saving for a future retirement.
 The money they invest grows tax-deferred until it is withdrawn later.

 A deferred annuity requires a smaller outlay of cash.
 You can also add to it before the payout.
-With this annuity, you get guaranteed payments when you reach a certain age.
+With this annuity, you get guaranteed payments or a lump sum when you reach a certain age.
 You might also elect to roll your deferred annuity over into another deferred annuity that pays out at a later time.

 Annuity Payouts: Single Life vs. Joint Life